El Salvador profile

 - Politics: El Salvador has returned to democracy after being torn by a bitter civil in the 1980s; crime gangs and the drugs trade pose a serious challenge to security

 - Economy: Fettered by natural disasters, corruption and inequality, El Salvador's economy is heavily dependent on remittances from abroad, especially the US

-- International: El Salvador is a member of the Organisation of American States; it has recently restored ties with Cuba, ruptured after the Cuban Revolution in 1959
+- International: El Salvador is a member of the Organisation of American States; it restored ties with Cuba in 2009, ruptured after the Cuban Revolution in 1959

 Country profiles compiled by BBC Monitoring

 In 1992 a United Nations-brokered peace agreement ended the civil war, but no sooner had El Salvador begun to recover when it was hit by a series of natural disasters, notably Hurricane Mitch in 1998 and earthquakes in 2001.

 These left at least 1,200 people dead and more than a million others homeless.

 The economy depends heavily on the money sent home by Salvadoreans living in the US.
 Poverty, civil war, natural disasters and their consequent dislocations have left their mark on El Salvador's society, which is among the most crime-ridden in the Americas.

 Violent street gangs, known as "maras", were have left El Salvador with one of the world's highest murder rates - 71 per 100,000 residents in recent years.